Blog — Co-op

 Posted by Michelle Osborn on

 Welcome to Yellow House Book Rental!
-We are primarily a homeschool curriculum, rental service.
-However, we offer a variety of services.
+We offer a variety of services.
 You can compare each one, at Yellow House Book Rental, and decide which is best for your family. **This post contains affiliate links and we will be compensated if you make a purchase after clicking on our links.
 Thank You!
 I am so excited to tell you about this FREE 8-week course.
-Learn how your child's reading, math, and confidence will soar just by playing these games fromEquipping Minds Homeschooling each of our children and directing their learning to their strengths...
+Learn how your child's reading, math, and confidence will soar just by playing these games fromEquipping Minds Homeschooling each of our children and directing their learning to their strengths and weaknesses is hard work.
+If you have ever been...

 Posted by Michelle Osborn on